 - The "U" command tells the unit how big each step should be, where "U0" is a full step, "U1" is a half step, "U2" is a quarter step, "U3" is an eighth of a step.

-- The "D" command tells the unit the delay between each step.
-This in units of 4.2 Microseconds.
-So for D1000 there is a delay between steps of 4.2 ms, which translates to a frequency of 1000/4.2, 238 Hz.
+- The "D" command controls the total amount of 'delays' between each step.
+Delays are in units of 4.2 µsecs (0.0000042 seconds).
+Therefore, for D2000, there are 2000 'delays' of 4.2 µsec between steps, which translates to a frequency of 1/(2000 x 0.0000042), 119Hz.